 Bryant University is a wonderful choice for students pursuing an Applied Mathematics degree.
 Students who graduate from the applied math program earn an average of $56,157 in their early career salary and $108,141 in their mid-career salary.
 The destination of Smithfield, Rhode Island, is satisfactory for learners who like a quieter, suburban region.

-The major with the most undergraduates enrolled at this school is finance & financial management.
 With 56.8% of the professors being full time, students are sure to get plenty of face time with educators.
+Ranked #2 in Rhode Island for overall value, we might have expected this university's excellent academic programs to come with a higher price tag.
 Learn more to see how well Bryant ranks in other categories.

 It's hard to beat Elizabethtown College if you want to pursue Applied Mathematics as a major.
 It is based in the suburban location of Elizabethtown, Pennsylvania.